VectorNd/Prastuti-Workshop-1-Assignment/README.md

 Note: These are just a few examples of the many functions available in pandas.
 For more information, see the pandas documentation at https://pandas.pydata.org/docs/.

+You need to do your assignment using pytorch

+Here are some basic tutorials for pytorch https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4